andrewlanin/mcdl/README.md

-**MCDL** is a tool that downloads minecraft client from official CDN and generates launch script for it.
+**MCDL** is a tool that downloads minecraft from official CDN and generates launch script for it.
 It is a replacement for bloated proprietary launchers.
 Just run simple python script and play any version of the game you want.

 ## Features
 - FOSS